The Rope Access course is aimed at those who use ropes to reduce the risk of falling from height.

 Full protection using the correct equipment, combined with the use of an independent back up system is essential for working at height safely.

-Rope Access is widely used by industrial users all over the world, in a variety of different environments, each environment requires a specific application and equipment.
+Rope Access is widely used by industrial users all over the world, in a variety of environments, each of which requires specific application equipment.

-These training courses cover all the relevant areas of rope access which are common to the IRATA training scheme, with added specific training which allows delegates to use operational and rescue equipment as well as effective rock face and slope operation.
+These training courses cover all the relevant areas of rope access which are common to the IRATA training scheme, with added training which teaches delegates to use operational rescue equipment as well as effective rock-face and slope operation.

-Our rope access course has been designed by experienced training team, all holding multiple training qualifications as well as the IRATA Assessor Qualification, ensuring that the course and equipment are aligned with Rope Access Industry.
+Our Rope Access course has been designed by an experienced training team, all holding multiple training qualifications as well as the IRATA Assessor Qualification, ensuring that the course and equipment is aligned with the Rope Access Industry.